-River views and river life are the big draw for seekers of Battery Park City apartments and condos.
-Because the land is technically owned by the Battery Park City Authority, a public entity, residents of these downtown condos don’t pay taxes, they pay PILOT — Payments in Lieu of Taxes — which help maintain the glorious esplanade which is Battery Park City’s crown jewel.
-The beautiful ribbon runs for 1.2 miles, linking together a string of kid- and pet-friendly parks, and many of Battery Park City’s condos look out on these wonderful bits of green to the Hudson beyond.
-Strolling, rollerblading, biking — or just catching a spectacular sunset or a close-up of the Statue of Liberty — they’re all perks attached to this wonderful downtown real estate.
+River views and river life are the biggest draws for seekers of Battery Park City apartments and condos.
+Because the land is technically owned by the Battery Park City Authority, a public entity, residents of these downtown condos do not pay taxes, but rather PILOT — Payments in Lieu of Taxes — which help to maintain the glorious esplanade which is Battery Park City’s crown jewel.
+The beautiful ribbon runs for 1.2 miles, linking together a string of kid- and pet-friendly parks.
+Many of Battery Park City’s condos look out onto these wonderful bits of green to the Hudson and beyond.
+Strolling, rollerblading, biking, or just catching a spectacular sunset or a close-up of the Statue of Liberty are all perks enjoyed in this wonderful downtown neighborhood.

 Local tips and information for going out in the Battery Park City from The Corcoran Group.
 Explore dining, shopping and nightlife.All Battery Park City tips